-- Enhance and support opportunities for economic development, business expansion and attraction and job growth through improvements to the multimodal freight system. - Promote multimodal freight service, infrastructure improvements and intermodal connectivity to increase the efficiency of multimodal freight modes, lower transportation costs for Missouri businesses and provide increased access to global markets. - Enhance resiliency and develop redundancy for the multimodal freight and passenger rail system. - Provide enhanced passenger rail service to Missouri communities as a part of an overall economic development strategy to increase
+- Enhance and support opportunities for economic development, business expansion and attraction and job growth through improvements to the multimodal freight system. - Promote multimodal freight service, infrastructure improvements and intermodal connectivity to increase the efficiency of multimodal freight modes, lower transportation costs for Missouri businesses and provide increased access to global markets. - Enhance resiliency and develop redundancy for the multimodal freight and passenger rail system to increase reliability for movement of passengers and freight. - Provide enhanced passenger rail service to Missouri communities as a part of an overall economic development strategy to increase